Certified Culinary Scientist (CCS®)

 The recommended study texts are:

-• On Cooking: A Textbook of Culinary Fundamentals (Sarah R. Labensky and Alan M. Hause)
+- On Cooking: A Textbook of Culinary Fundamentals (Sarah R. Labensky and Alan M. Hause)

-• Essentials of Food Science (Vickie A. Vaclavik and Elizabeth W. Christian)
+- Essentials of Food Science (Vickie A. Vaclavik and Elizabeth W. Christian)

-• Elementary Food Science by (Ernest R.Vieira)
+- Elementary Food Science (Ernest R.Vieira)

-• Culinology: The Intersection of Culinary Art and Food Science (Research Chefs Association.)
+- Culinology: The Intersection of Culinary Art and Food Science (Research Chefs Association)

-If the application is denied, the applicant will receive a letter outlining the reasons for the denial, as well as an application refund of $275.
+The application fees for members and non-members are $550 and $1,000 respectively and are non-refundable.
+If the application is denied, you will receive a letter outlining the reasons for the denial, as well as a 50% refund.
 Denied applications are subject to an appeal conducted by the RCACC.

 CCS® Testimonials